gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 ### Examples

+- "Chunks where Person X appears visually but doesn't speak"
-- "Chunks where Character X appears visually but doesn't speak"
+- "Chunks where Character X appears visually but doesn't speak" (for fictional content)
 - "Chunks where this face appears in the background"
+- "Scenes where Person X talks about Y while in location Z"
-- "Scenes where Character X talks about Y while in location Z"
+- "Scenes where Character X talks about Y while in location Z" (for fictional content)
 - "Chunks with tense dialogue in a calm visual setting"
+- "News segments where this anchor appears but doesn't speak"

 ## 5. Temporal Queries